 If you’ve shared data by giving someone your login details, you won’t be able to cancel it in Online Card Services.
 The other website/app should always have an option to stop sharing.
 This type of sharing will also stop automatically if you change your Online Card Services password.

 After you stop sharing data, they might keep a record of what you’ve shared in the past.
 You’ll need to contact them to check if they do this.

 All companies involved in Open Banking need to be registered with the Financial Conduct Authority (FCA) or another European regulator.
 That means they are responsible and accountable for how they use your data and handle payments.
 You can check that a UK company is registered for data sharing and payments on the FCA website.

 If you’re not sure how someone is using your data, you should talk to them first.
 If they can’t help you, contact us and we’ll try to resolve the issue.

 Whenever you use an Open Banking service, you’ll be transferred to our secure website so we can make sure it’s you.
 Always check that the web address contains the ‘s’ in ‘https://’ and that it ends with ‘mbna.co.uk’.

 Remember, we'll never share your login details with anyone, or contact you by phone or email asking for your login details.
 We would never ask you to transfer money into a ‘safe’ account either.
 If you receive unusual phone calls or emails, or have concerns about any other suspicious activity, please contact us immediately.

-We publish reports to help you see how we’re doing.
+Every quarter we publish reports to help you see how we’re doing.
 They look at uptime, downtime, response and error rates.
-They’re usually published quarterly.
-The first report only covers two weeks.

 To find out more about how we’re doing, see our Open Banking performance report:

-If you're more interested in the technical stuff, see the Open Banking Standard pages.
+If you're more interested in the technical stuff, see the Open Banking Standard pagesVisit the Open Banking website.